BenGitsCode/today-i-learned/life/laurpaik-about-me.md

     -   Sparkle Motion goes to Jeff's every year.
 More friend-love.
     -   There's a bunch of people I've met that I'm friends with and really like, but I haven't been committed to staying in touch with them the way I have been for certain other people, so I wouldn't say I love them.
 They don't really keep in touch either, so it's all gucci.
     -   Arun and I didn't work out because I wasn't willing to move to bumblefuck Florida for him.
 Realizing this made me realize I wasn't in love with him anymore, and all of a sudden I didn't really want to have sex with him either because, I mean, Florida is a lot of effort for some booty.
 He said I emasculated him, but he didn't really want to be there for me either so I guess we're even.
-    -   I'm trying to love myself more, so that's why I write all these TILs about life/make efforts to remember cool things about myself and watch imposter syndrome talks and go to November Project even though it's a cult. #selfcare
+    -   I'm trying to love myself more, so that's why I write all these TILs about life and check myself out in the mirror and watch imposter syndrome talks and go to November Project even though it's a cult. #selfcare

 <!--
 -  **I don't think about my good exes as much as I think about Jason.** There's a lot I wish I could have told 18-year-old me, but I can't, so I told 나윤 the other day.
 She was so fucking cool about it.
 Six years ago I didn't even know if it counted as rape, and there were all those Republicans trying to define it for us. 나 is fifteen and when I told her I used to hate myself because I didn't know what to call it, she immediately said, "No, that's exactly what he did.
 He pressured you."
 I almost cried.
 She's so freaking wonderful, and I feel like I got six years' worth of anxiety and shit off my chest because I shared that with her and because of how she responded. **Obviously I still struggle and have a hard time in certain situations, but her saying that reminds me that I'm surrounded by people who love me and who will listen.** -->

 ## Health - Use this if you notice something that you kind of want checked out
-_Inspired by Ben's potential cancer lumps_
+_Inspired by Ben's potential cancer lumps.
+Plz don't use this to fuel your hypochondriacal tendencies_

 ## Habits
 -   Nervous habits: